 Power Moves to interest others in participating in the negotiation discussion:

 - Seed ideas

-Kolb and Frohlinger advocate skill building coupled with organizational development to overcome structural barriers to women’s advancement and unconscious bias that may exclude women from participating in developmental assignments and being considered for advancement.
+Kolb and Frohlinger advocated skill building coupled with organizational development to overcome structural barriers to women’s advancement.
+Likewise, these interventions can reduce unconscious bias that may exclude women from participating in developmental assignments and being considered for advancement.

 A counterpoint argument is that women can control their self-development, but they have less control over their organization’s willingness to transform its culture, practices, and awareness of bias.

 Recommendations to Craft and Sell a Better Deal in Salary Negotiation